-You have always wanted to get to the top floor of the Eiffel Tower and contemplate the unique view of Paris.
-Or maybe you want to try how the original pizza tastes in Italy?
+You’ve always wanted to get to the top of the Eiffel Tower and contemplate Paris’s unique view.
+Or maybe you want to try how pizza tastes in Italy?
 Have you ever dreamt of diving with sharks?
-Or perhaps you prefer something less risky like taking a bath with a Thai elephant?
+Or perhaps something less risky like taking a bath with a Thai elephant?

 See the way I do it and go bath that elephant yourself!

-Since you are reading this, you probably have a destination in your mind already.
-If your schedule is flexible, there are some overlooked checks you should consider:
+Since you are reading this, you probably have a particular destination in mind.
+If your schedule is flexible, there are some overlooked checks you should consider doing:

 Here is a great site to help you avoid any wet seasons.

 - You don’t have a specific destination?
 Check Skyscanner’s inspire map or Google flights for ideas and best deals.

 You have your destination, and you’ve picked your travel month; It’s time to find a way to get there.
 Searching for a good flight is trickier than it sounds, but if you follow my tips, I can guarantee you’ll find what you are looking for.

 - Start looking around three months before your desired departure.
 Check the prices every day for a week to see the average and set yourself a price goal – approximately 20% less than the average price.
 Make sure you check other airports in the area too.

 - Be Flexible with your dates.
 Sometimes the same flight, just a day or two later (or earlier), can save you hundreds of dollars.

 - Sign up for airline newsletters.
 For me, WizzAir and Ryanair for European flights.
 Qatar Airways, Emirates, Etihad, and Turkish Airlines for intercontinental flights.
 Air Asia and Cebu Pacific for Asian flights.
 Here is a handy Wikipedia list with all low-cost airlines by country.